secretstartups/handbook/sites/handbook/source/handbook/marketing/team-member-social-media-policy/index.html.md

   <summary markdown='span'>
     Do share GitLab content that is already published
   </summary>
 If it's written in a blog, a case study, presented at a public conference, or simply on GitLab's website, it's publicly available to share on social media.
 GitLab's social media advocacy tool will have a lot of preapproved content, including links, images, and copy, available to all team members.
-Anything already in the public domain or in the company social media advocacy tool can and should be shared freely.
+Anything already in the public domain, posted in the #newswire Slack channel, or in the company social media advocacy tool can and should be shared freely.
+Some items in the #newswire Slack channel may say "shareable internal only", so please do not share those stories on social media.
 </details>

 ### It's your job to protect GitLab, our customers, and our team members